2016 Christmas Mother

 Contact the Powhatan Christmas Mother by e-mail at email@example.com

+Teresa hopes that people will continue to give to the Christmas Mother program and “give unconditionally” so the committee can continue to assist so many.
 The Christmas Everyday Committee not only provides food and gifts to families, children, the elderly, the disabled, and others in need at Christmas, but the committee volunteers work all year long to meet the needs of folks in Powhatan.
-Our goal is to see that no person in our community goes hungry or cold, no person is lonely or forgotten, and no child is without hope of miracles, especially during the Christmas holidays.
+Our goal is to see that no person in our community goes hungry or cold, no person is lonely or forgotten, and no child is without hope, especially during the Christmas holiday.